 Surely no God (by whatever name) would approve of extending such suffering.
 He gave us intelligence and consciences to choose.

-The Medical Board of Australia’s stance that it is “contrary to medical practice” seems incongruous – saving lives at all costs surely conflicts with their aim to alleviate pain and suffering and their code states that they must respect patients’ rights and decisions.
+The Australian Medical Association’s stance that it is “contrary to medical practice” seems incongruous – saving lives at all costs surely conflicts with their aim to alleviate pain and suffering and their code states that they must respect patients’ rights and decisions.
 The responsibility of saving lives must be equal to that of relieving suffering by ending lives painlessly.

 Others use the argument that to legalise euthanasia will make it easier to eliminate unwanted relatives or population.
 BUT that would be murder and the percentage of those prepared for that conviction would be few.
 Causing human beings to live in pain and suffering against their will is equally a crime.
 We are gaoled if we allow cruelty to animals – why not the same for human beings?